Monitoring Amazon DataSync with Amazon CloudWatch - Amazon DataSync

 Allowing DataSync to upload logs to CloudWatch log groups

-DataSync requires sufficient permissions to send logs to your CloudWatch log group.
-When you create a task using the console, DataSync can automatically create an IAM resource policy with the correct permissions for you.
+DataSync requires sufficient permissions to send logs to a CloudWatch log group.
+When you create a task by using the console, DataSync can many times create an Amazon Identity and Access Management (IAM) resource policy with the correct permissions for you.

 The following example is a resource policy that grants these permissions.

-The policy uses condition statements to ensure that only DataSync tasks from the specified account have access to the specified CloudWatch log group.
-We recommend using the aws:SourceArn and aws:SourceAccount global condition context keys in these condition statements to protect against the confused deputy problem.
+The policy uses Condition statements to help ensure that only DataSync tasks from the specified account have access to the specified CloudWatch log group.
+We recommend using the aws:SourceArn and aws:SourceAccount global condition context keys in these Condition statements to protect against the confused deputy problem.
 For more information, see Cross-service confused deputy prevention.

 To apply the policy, save this policy statement to a file on your local computer.
-Then run the following Amazon CLI command to apply the resource policy:
+Then run the following Amazon CLI command to apply the resource policy.
+To use this example command, replace full-path-to-policy-file with the path to the file that contains your policy statement.

 Note